ocf/ocfweb/ocfweb/docs/docs/staff/backend/libvirt.md

 listening on the serial port.
 All of our VMs start such a process automatically, but only after boot has mostly finished.
 Therefore, the serial console probably won't work if you're trying to diagnose boot problems.

+### How do I edit my VM's RAM size or CPU count?

+On the hypervisor, run `sudo virsh edit <vm-name>` to edit the VM's XML definition.

+### How do I edit my VM's disk size?

+TODO